 The goal of Tainted Flow Analysis is to detect tainted data flows:

-Prove, for all possible sinks, that tainted data will never be used where untainted data is expected.
+For all possible sinks, prove that tainted data will never be used where untainted data is expected.

 Kiuwan implements Tainted Flow Analysis by inferring flows in the source code of your application:

-When inferring flows from an untainted sink to a tainted source, Kiuwan can detect if any well-known sanitizer is used, dropping those flows and thus avoiding to raise false vulnerabilities.
+When inferring flows from an untainted sink to a tainted source, Kiuwan is able to detect if any well-known sanitizer is used, dropping those flows and thus avoiding to raise false vulnerabilities.

 Kiuwan contains a built-in library of sanitizers for every supported programming language and framework.

 These sanitizers are commonly used directly by programmers or by frameworks.
-And Kiuwan detects their use.
+And Kiuwan detects the use of them.

-Vulnerabilities are reported under Code Security > Vulnerabilities.
+Vulnerabilities are reported at Code Security – Vulnerabilities section.

-For our explanation, we will follow an example based on Waratek – Spiracle software, focusing on SQL injection vulnerabilities.
+For our explanation, we will follow an example based on Waratek – Spiracle software, focused on SQL-Injection vulnerabilities.

-For every file there are a number of vulnerabillities:
+Also, we can see that for every file there are a number of vulnerabilities.

 Tainted data flows are represented as directed graphs from sources (at the top) to sinks (at the bottom).

-Any element may have a number that indicates in how many tainted data flows it participates.
+Any element may have a number that indicates in which many tainted data flows participates.

 You can see the detail of any element (source, sink or propagation node) by hovering the mouse overt it.
-A dialog will be displayed as in the image below:
+A dialog information will be displayed as in the image below.

 Clicking on the affected file will open all its affected sinks.

-If you want to see a graphical view of all the sources, sinks and tainted data flows for a file you can also click on the icon.
+If you want to see a grahical view of all the sources, sinks and tainted data flows for a file you can also click on the icon.

-Clicking on a sink will display its details as well as all the sources where data is collected from an untrusted source and flows to the sink without being neutralized (or sanitized).
+Clicking on a sink will display its details as well as all the sources where data is collected form an untrusted source and flows to the sink without being neutralized (or sanitized).